 The Sexual Life of an HIV-Positive Can and Must Have Normal Sexual Life

 I started this text and soon got annoyed.
 I did not like it and I do not like certain statements of it!
 Afterwards I enjoyed it, although he and I were diverse and controversial in a lot.

-Around 2003 / 2004, maybe 2005 I had the brilliantly stupid idea of creating a dating site for people with HIV.
-The site still exists and is at http://www.amorpositivo.com!
-And it's not me, definitely, that keeps you there.
+Around 2003/2004, maybe 2005 I had the brilliantly stupid idea of creating a social networking site for people with HIV.
+The Site still exists and is in http://www.amorpositivo.com!
+And it is not me, decidedly, that keeps it there.

 Just one web site to support yourself as a donkey!